saltiniroberto/dafny-verify-single-lemma/README.md

 ## Release Notes

 ### 0.3.0
-- Modify settings so that the command to execute to run Dafny is to be specified rather than the path of Dafny.exe
+- Modify settings to allow specifying the command to use to run Dafny rather than the path to Dafny.exe
 ### 0.2.2
 - Fix: Prefix "mono" to the Dafny executable